feschber/lan-mouse/README.md

 As mentioned the server will only work on sway compiled from source with the above mentioned patch applied.

 ## TODO
-- :white_check_mark: Capture the actual mouse events on the server side via a wayland client and send them to the client
+- :heavy_check_mark: Capture the actual mouse events on the server side via a wayland client and send them to the client
-- :white_check_mark: Mouse grabbing
+- :heavy_check_mark: Mouse grabbing
-- :white_check_mark: Window with absolute position -> wlr\_layer\_shell
+- :heavy_check_mark: Window with absolute position -> wlr\_layer\_shell
-- :white_check_mark: DNS resolving
+- :heavy_check_mark: DNS resolving
-- :white_check_mark: Keyboard support
+- :heavy_check_mark: Keyboard support
-- :white_check_mark: Scrollwheel support
+- :heavy_check_mark: Scrollwheel support
-- :white_check_mark: Button support
+- :heavy_check_mark: Button support
-- :white_large_square: Latency measurement + logging
+- :x:                  Latency measurement + logging
-- :white_large_square: Bandwidth usage approximation + logging
+- :x:                  Bandwidth usage approximation + logging
-- :white_large_square: Multiple IP addresses -> check which one is reachable
+- :x:                  Multiple IP addresses -> check which one is reachable
-- :white_large_square: Merge server and client -> Both client and server can send and receive events depending on what mouse is used where
+- :x:                  Merge server and client -> Both client and server can send and receive events depending on what mouse is used where
-- :white_large_square: Liveness tracking (automatically ungrab mouse when client unreachable)
+- :x:                  Liveness tracking (automatically ungrab mouse when client unreachable)
-- :white_large_square: Clipboard support
+- :x:                  Clipboard support
-- :white_large_square: Graphical frontend (gtk?)
+- :x:                  Graphical frontend (gtk?)
-- :white_large_square: *Encrytion* -> likely DTLS
+- :x:                  *Encrytion* -> likely DTLS
-- :white_large_square: Gnome Shell Extension (layer shell is not supported)
+- :x:                  Gnome Shell Extension (layer shell is not supported)

 ## Protocol considerations
 Currently *all* mouse and keyboard events are sent via **UDP** for performance reasons.